ozgurozkan01/Arduino_BrickBreaker/README.md

 # Arduino_BrickBreaker
-Making Brick Breaker Game with arduino and C++ as school peroject
+Making Brick Breaker Game with arduino and C++ as school project

 ## Purpose
 This project was done to gain experience about embedded systems.